xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 model = T5ForConditionalGeneration.from_pretrained(args.model_name)
 ```

 **Step 7**: Based on the input arguments to determine whether the encoder or decoder of the T5 model needs to be frozen (without updating the values of the parameters during fine-tuning).
-After freezing, we need to print out the total parameters and the trainable parameters to ensure that our code is successfully freezing the part we want to freeze.
+After freezing, we need to print out the total number of parameters and the total number of trainable parameters to ensure that our code is successfully freezing the part we want to freeze.

 ```python
 # Freeze the model